Balaclava, Victoria: Transport

 Balaclava is served by several forms of public transport.

 The main railway station, Balaclava, is on the Sandringham railway line.

 Tram routes 3 and 16 operate along Carlisle Street and route 78 operates along Chapel Street.

 Bus routes 216 and 219 operate along Hotham Street.
-The importance of these routes has declined in recent years and are subject to change in 2017.
+The importance of these routes has declined in recent years and is subject to change in 2017.

 A taxi rank operates on Carlisle Street, outside the Coles Supermarket.